At the 2005 Menopause and You event, "Menopause and You

 many menopausal symptoms.
 Can you comment?

-problems with the bioidentical hormones.
-The first is that their
+with the bioidentical hormones.
+The first is that their effectiveness

-therapy that has been used.
-Another serious concern is that not only has
+been used.
+Another serious concern is that not only has their efficacy

-controls that pharmaceutical companies are required to follow.
-This
+pharmaceutical companies are required to follow.
+This is of particular

-batches.
-Even though estrogens produced by drug companies aren't thought
+estrogens produced by drug companies aren't thought of as "natural,"

 What about the vaginal supplement estradiol?